courtneyjchen/courtneyjchen/README.md

-## 👋 Hi, I'm Courtney!
+## Hi, I'm Courtney!

-👩🏻‍💼 I’m a Master of Data Science student at UC Berkeley (go Bears!) with a passion for statistics, machine learning, and LLMs.
+👩🏻‍💼 I’m a Master of Data Science student at UC Berkeley (go Bears!) with a focus on statistics, machine learning, and LLMs.

 💼 My background is in strategic insights, data science, and operations research.

 💡 I enjoy developing ML models and implementing optimization techniques in code to improve efficiency & decision-making.

-## 💻 Projects
+## Projects

 <img src="images/auction_simulator.png" alt="Auction" width="250" align="left" style="margin-right:20px;"/>